AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 ##### 4.1.
 Rename the env_template file {#rename-env-file-theme-folder}

 1. Open the theme folder in a plain text editor.
-For example, to open the `aem-forms-theme-canvas` folder in Visual Studio Code editor,
-1. Navigate to the `aem-forms-theme-canvas` folder.
 1. Rename the `env_template` file to `.env` file in the theme folder and add the following parameters:

       ```